 The Alberta Weed Act designates invasive/noxious weeds into 2 categories:

 Prohibited Noxious: If these weed species are found on a person’s land they must be destroyed, meaning all growing parts need to be killed or the plant's reproductive mechanisms need to be rendered non-viable.

 Noxious: If these weed species are found on a person’s property they are expected to control the weed, which means their growth or spread needs to be prevented.

-The Alberta Weed Act does not consider clover or dandelions to be noxious weeds.
+The Alberta Weed Act does not consider clover, dandelions or fox tail grass to be noxious weeds.